Bellesguard: The grounds

 The grounds include remaining elements from the 15th century medieval castle, in particular some remains of the original walls which, although mimicked by the gothic aspects of Gaudí's 20th century work that surround them, are still distinguishable from the more modern structure.
 At the entrance to the garden is the Crown of Aragon's shield, which is engraved with two dates: 1409, noting the completion of the original castle, and 1909, the year in which Gaudi's Torre Bellesguard was completed.
 The shield also features a rising sun symbolizing these two momentous historical moments.
 The mosaic benches next to the structure's façade are decorated using the Trancadís technique, however these benches were actually the work of Gaudi's apprentice, Domènec Sugrañes i Gras, whose style is characterized as more uniform and Roman when compared to Gaudi's more uneven approach.
 Also in the garden is an iron cross, suspected to have been constructed by Gaudí himself (instead of one of his apprentices).

 Etymology

 The term Bellesguard comes from the Catalan for "Beautiful View", representing the fact that the building lies at halfway up the Collserola mountain overlooking Barcelona and consequently provides wide views over the city.
 The name dates to the age of Martin of Aragon, who had a summer residence on the site in the 15th century and subsequently coined the name Bellesguard.

-The Bellesguard is sometimes called the Casa Figueres because it was commissioned by Maria Sagués, widow of Jaume Figueras.
+The Bellesguard is sometimes called the Casa Figueras because it was commissioned by Maria Sagués, widow of Jaume Figueras.
 Sagués was a longtime admirer of Gaudís work and she commissioned him to design the building 1900.